One LT15 Produces Timber for 50,000 Beehives in Zambia

 John Enright was born to Methodist missionaries, and has spent his entire life living and working in Congo and Zambia – as a pastor, teacher, pilot, and pioneer of sustainable economic development projects.

 The Enrights were forced to flee Congo at the beginning of the war that began in 1998.
 They rebuilt their ministry near Ndola, Zambia, where they run an informal vocational school, children’s school, and pastor’s school, among other varied programs.
-Get articles like this in your inbox!

 John works alongside locals to build businesses that are profitable, reproducible, sustainable, and are not wholly dependent on his future involvement.
 Starting with an initial concept, John and his colleagues develop the business idea themselves, working to create a solid model.
 John’s successful business projects so far are Tilapia fish farming, growing aloe vera, banana plantations, livestock, and a woodworking shop.